-- 2.1 To approve the 2022/23 HRA revenue estimates as set out in Appendix A. - 2.2 To approve dwelling rents as calculated in accordance with central Governments rent policy (set out in paragraph 5.7). - 2.3 To approve the HRA revenue funded element of £7,855,100 included within the total management fee for Colchester Borough Homes (CBH) (set out in paragraph 5.14). - 2.4 To note a revenue contribution of £3,979,300 to the Housing Investment Programme (HIP) is included in the budget (paragraph 5.29). - 2.5 To note the HRA balances position in Appendix B. - 2.6 To note the Medium Term Financial Forecast (MTFF) set out at Appendix C and the 30 Year HRA financial position set out at Appendix E.
+- 2.1 To approve the 2023/24 HRA revenue estimates as set out in Appendix A. - 2.2 To approve dwelling rents as calculated in accordance with central Governments rent policy (set out in paragraph 5.7). - 2.3 To approve the HRA revenue funded element of £9,507,300 included within the total management fee for Colchester Borough Homes (CBH) (set out in paragraph 5.14). - 2.4 To note a revenue contribution of £3,304,000 to the Housing Investment Programme (HIP) is included in the budget (paragraph 5.29). - 2.5 To note the HRA balances position in Appendix B. - 2.6 To note the Medium Term Financial Forecast (MTFF) set out at Appendix C and the 30 Year HRA financial position set out at Appendix E. - 2.7 To note that given the current national economic climate, a review of the HRA medium term financial position, including the affordability of our non-stock investment programme capital investment proposals, will be commenced in the new financial year, to ensure the long-term viability of the HRA.